phunware/maas-mapping-ios-sdk/Samples/README.md

 ## MapScenarios

 ### Overview
-- Six different use cases in both Swift and Objective C.
+- A couple of different use cases in both Swift and Objective C.
 - Each use case has a ViewController.

 ### LoadBuildingViewController